yinengy/Algorithm-Implementation/README.md

 * *[Bipartite Matching](src/BipartiteMatching.java)* - use max flow to find matching in a bipartite graph.
 Section 7.5, 11/15/2018.

 # Others
-personal implement of some useful algorithms.
+personal implementation of some useful algorithms and data structure.
 * *[Trie Data Structure](cpp/Trie/Trie.cpp)* - use trie to speedup looking up word and finding prefixes.
 C++, 3/22/2019